justdprroz/flipgridcheat/README.md

 ## Requirements
 You should have Google Chrome installed

-You should have Google Web Driver installed
+You should have Chrome Web Driver installed

 On Linux
 ```